-A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway and placed a bottle of beer and sandwich in front of him.
+A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School, strung him up by his thumbs outside the doorway, and placed a bottle of beer and sandwich in front of him.
 He was dead by evening.

 The remains of the POWs who had died on the detail were brought to Bilibid Prison in wooden boxes.
-The Japanese had death certificates, with the causes of death and signed by an American doctor, sent with the boxes.
+The Japanese had death certificates, with the causes of death signed by an American doctor, sent with the boxes.
 The Americans from the detail, who accompanied the boxes, would not tell the POWs at Bilibid what had happened.
-It was only when the sick, from the detail, began to arrive at Bilibid did they learn what the detail was like.
+It was only when the sick, from the detail, began to arrive at Bilibid that they learned what the detail was like.
 These men were sent to Bilibid to die since it would look better when their deaths were reported to the International Red Cross.

 Vendel was sent to Japan on the Taga Maru.
-The ship sailed from Manila on September 20, 1943, and arrived at Takao, Formosa, on September 23.
+The ship sailed from Manila on September 20, 1943, and arrived at Takao, Formosa, on September 23rd.
 The ship remained in port for three days before it sailed on the 26th.
-It arrived at Moji, Japan, on October 5, and the POWs disembarked, were broken into detachments, and taken by train to the various POW camps.
-In Vendel’s case, it was Hirohata Camp, which was also known as Osaka #12-B, where he arrived on October 6.
+It arrived at Moji, Japan, on October 5th, and the POWs disembarked, were broken into detachments, and taken by train to the various POW camps.
+In Vendel’s case, it was Hirohata Camp, which was also known as Osaka #12-B, where he arrived on October 6th.

 On May 29, 1945, he was sent to Nagoya #9.
 The POWs marched three miles to the train station and rode a train to Mori.
-The camp opened on May 29, 1945, with the POWs arriving the same day at what had been unhousing for civilian workers.
+The camp opened on May 29, 1945, and the POWs arrived the same day at what had been unhousing for civilian workers.
 The camp was surrounded by a 10-foot wooden fence.
-The POWs lived in two barracks which had dirt floors.
-The barracks had 100 feet long and 24 feet wide, with two tiers of platforms around the perimeter of each building.
+The POWs lived in two barracks that had dirt floors.
+The barracks were 100 feet long and 24 feet wide, with two tiers of platforms around the perimeter of each building.
 The POWs were given straw mats to sleep on, on the platforms.
 An 8-foot wide aisle ran down the center of the barracks.
 The windows were openings that were covered with wood hinged at the top and were held open with sticks.
 The camp was surrounded by gardens and rice paddies that bred mosquitos.